-- We are asking students and staff to wear face coverings in all if they are moving around any space shared by more than one flat e.g. landings, entrances and stairwells
+- We are asking students and staff to wear face coverings if they are moving around any space shared by more than one flat e.g. landings, entrances and stairwells.

 No. We’re sorry, but after significant discussion and consideration, we have decided that guests in the halls cannot be permitted (this includes external visitors, but also residents of other halls of residence).
 We understand that this won’t suit everybody, but it is the only fair and manageable approach that allows us to comply with guidance and keep the halls as safe as possible.

 We will keep this under review, and so it will be a ‘fluid’ policy, depending on how the coronavirus situation develops.
 We will of course let residents know if this changes.